colingraydon/colingraydon/README.md

 I'm Colin Graydon.
 I'm a full stack developer using Typescript, React, and GraphQL.
 I also like building with C++, Python, and Java.

-Have worked in finance but am finishing school at Georgetown.
+Have worked in finance but and am currently finishing undergrad at Georgetown.

 You can reach me at colingraydon@gmail.com